offendingcommit/valdris/Technology/Navigation & Lighthouses.md

 ## Conclusion

-The lighthouse network represents one of humanity's most successful integrations with [[Architect Ruins|Architect]] technology.
-These eternal beacons have enabled the development of civilization across [[Valdris]] by providing reliable navigation, communication, and coordination capabilities.
+The lighthouse network represents one of humanity's most successful integrations with [Architect](Architect%20Ruins.md) technology.
+These eternal beacons have enabled the development of civilization across [Valdris](Valdris.md) by providing reliable navigation, communication, and coordination capabilities.

-As the [[Recent Awakening]] brings new capabilities and challenges to the lighthouse network, humanity must adapt its understanding and use of these vital systems.
-Whether the lighthouses will continue to serve as faithful guides or evolve into something beyond our comprehension, they remain central to the future of civilization on [[Valdris]].
+As the [Recent Awakening](Recent%20Awakening.md) brings new capabilities and challenges to the lighthouse network, humanity must adapt its understanding and use of these vital systems.
+Whether the lighthouses will continue to serve as faithful guides or evolve into something beyond our comprehension, they remain central to the future of civilization on [Valdris](Valdris.md).

 *By the light of ancient wisdom, we navigate the turning of the age.*

 ---

-*For related technologies, see: [[Technology/Architect Technology Overview]], [[Technology/Mechanical Constructs]], [[Technology/Gear-Wright Profession]]*
+*For related technologies, see: [Architect Technology Overview](Architect%20Technology%20Overview.md), [Mechanical Constructs](Mechanical%20Constructs.md), [Gear-Wright Profession](Gear-Wright%20Profession.md)*

-*For lighthouse locations, see: [[Settlements/Grimhaven]], [[Architect Ruins/Thymeris the Golden]], [[World Map]]*
+*For lighthouse locations, see: [Grimhaven](Grimhaven.md), [Thymeris the Golden](Thymeris%20the%20Golden.md), [World Map](World%20Map.md)*

-*For navigation training, see: [[Gear-Wright Profession]], [[Tinker-Priests]]*
+*For navigation training, see: [Gear-Wright Profession](Gear-Wright%20Profession.md), [Tinker-Priests](Tinker-Priests.md)*